-My name is Clare, and I am 17 years old.
-My name means “shining or bright,” and I was told that it was given to me by my mother because she knew I would be a bright girl in school, and she also wanted me to have a bright future.
-She died when I was young, so I was raised by my grandmother.
+My name is Clare.
+My name means “shining or bright,” and I was told that it was given to me by my mother because she knew I would be a bright girl in school and she also wanted me to have a bright future.
 I have four other siblings with whom I share my home, but growing up was not easy.
-My grandmother does not have a consistent source of income, making it difficult for her to care for us and pay our school fees on time.

-Thankfully, she learned of a sponsorship opportunity at Ngong Road Children’s Foundation and requested assistance there right away.
-After passing my interview, I was given the opportunity to join the program in 2014, when I was in grade three.
-Jagiet Academy, one of the program’s focal schools, accepted me.
+My grandmother, who has raised me along with my siblings, learned of a sponsorship opportunity at Ngong Road Children’s Foundation and requested assistance there right away.
+After passing my interview, I was given the opportunity to join the program and started attending one of the program’s focus primary schools for my elementary education, where I sat for my Kenya Certificate of Primary Education.
 While I was in grades 6 and 7, I was appointed as the class prefect for the corresponding classes, and I thoroughly enjoyed expressing my leadership abilities.
-In 2019, I finished elementary school and took my national examinations.

-I then enrolled in Chogoria Girls High School, a national-level girls’ high school in Chogoria, Tharaka Nithi county.
+I later enrolled at I later enrolled at a girls’ high school, a national-level girls’ high school in Tharaka Nithi county.
 I was overjoyed when I entered the school since it is one of the few institutions in the country that consistently achieves high marks in the Kenya Certificate of Secondary Education (KCSE) tests, and I knew it would keep me on my toes academically.
 My favorite subjects have been mathematics, English, and biology, and I’ve done well in my overall academic performance.
 Apart from academics, I am a member of the school’s football team, debate club, and the Young Catholic Society’s organizing secretary (YCS).

 I am now in my senior year of high school and am hopeful that I will graduate with honors and be able to pursue a bachelor’s degree program in aeronautical engineering at the Jomo Kenyatta University of Agriculture and Technology (JKUAT).
 After finishing my bachelor’s degree, I hope to continue my education and pursue a master’s degree at Oxford University in England.